ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-2/11-ember-data.md

 }
 ```

-Here, we created a `RentalModel` class that extends EmberData's `Model` superclass.
+Here, we created a `RentalModel` class that extends EmberData's `Model` superclass (which is imported from the `@warp-drive/legacy` package).
 When fetching the listing data from the server, each individual rental property will be represented by an instance (also known as a *[record](../../../models/finding-records/)*) of our `RentalModel` class.

 We used the `@attr` decorator to declare the attributes of a rental property.
 These attributes correspond directly to the `attributes` data we expect the server to provide in its responses: